sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/Better The Jevil You Know.md

 You tried to take a step back - but you couldn't move.

 Something was controlling you, keeping you in place.

+You felt the full weight of the puppetmaster's hold on you.

 You could only watch in growing terror as the Player approached.